 Some of the most visible marijuana apps out right now are what tend to be called strain guides, but could go equally well under the banner of “bud porn”.
-We all love bud porn and it fulfills the much needed role of helping to plan several lifetime’s worth of strains you want to grow, or even just which strain to start out with.
+However, its not all about enjoying images of exotic cannabis strains.
+All of these apps are informative and genuinely helpful in the planning of your next grows.

-Fallacy Studio’s Smoker’s Handbook Lite (free, $2.99 for full version) rates highly.
-Fallacy have put a lot more than pictures into their product: beyond the strain guide lies a wealth of information including a whole section on tobacco and despite its general smoking theme there’s a marijuana recipes section for the non-smokers.
+Fallacy Studio’s Marijuana Handbook Lite (formerly known as Smoker’s Handbook Lite) is among the highest rated strain guides.
+The people at Fallacy have put a lot more than pretty pictures into their product: beyond the strain guide lies a wealth of information including a whole section on tobacco and despite its general smoking theme there’s a marijuana recipes section for the non-smokers.